 The Temporary Disability Benefits referred to in this section normally commence on the fifteenth calendar day of disability and terminate at the end of the twelfth month of disability.
 The monthly benefit is 40% to 85% of compensation, depending on length of service and disability.
-The table below shows a history of the contribution rates for the Temporary Disability Benefits.
-The table shown in Section C (page 14) includes a summary of the cost of the Temporary Disability Benefits from inception of the Plan to June 30, 2019.
+The Extended Temporary Disability Benefits are payable from the end of the twelfth month of disability through the twenty-fourth month of disability if not qualified for Permanent Total Disability.
+The monthly benefit is 33 1/3% of compensation.
+The table below shows a history of the contribution rates for the Temporary and Extended Temporary Disability Benefits.
+The table shown in Section C (page 14) includes a summary of the cost of the Temporary Disability Benefits from inception of the Plan to June 30, 2020.